Rationalising Denominators 2: Products

 Discarding Ones

-The number one is the identity value for multiplication, so its presence in a product does not alter the result.
-Hence the normalisation of a Product should remove any such Power.
-Thankfully, we can rely on Power to normalise such values to Power(1, Fraction(0, 1)); and indeed we can spot them by checking if their exponent is zero:
+The number 1 is the identity value for multiplication, so its presence in a product does not alter the result.
+Hence the normalisation of a Product should remove any such Power, which we can check for in our loop:

-Note that, if every Power given to a Product is one, then the result will be the empty product; and this is the normal form for the Product representing the number one!
+Note that, if every Power given to Product is 1, then the result will be the empty product; and this is the normal form for the Product representing the number 1!

 Fixed Points